 Landmark College offers several summer programs to assist a wide range of students with learning differences.
 We have created special short-term summer programs for younger high school students, graduating high school seniors and students enrolled at Landmark as well as other colleges around the country.
 Our programs are directed by Landmark College faculty, and the instructors are current Landmark College faculty and teachers from the surrounding areas who are experienced in working with students who learn differently.

 All the programs are designed to enable students to identify their learning strengths and differences; however, a diagnosed learning disability is not a requirement to participate in any Landmark College summer program.
 Students learn specific strategies to be successful in formal academic settings, and to give participants the opportunity to make significant changes in an intentional and supportive academic community.

 - The High School Summer Program has been designed for rising high school juniors and seniors.
 During the three-week program, participants are given a full array of academic and co-curricular experiences, which allow them to return to school better equipped to handle their course work and better prepared for their last two years of high school.
-The Social Pragmatics Track is specifically designed for students with strong academic achievement who also have unique challenges with regard to communications, social interactions and sensory integration.
+The Social Pragmatics Track (fully enrolled for 2014) is specifically designed for students with strong academic achievement who also have unique challenges with regard to communications, social interactions and sensory integration.
 Please note, the Social Pragmatics Track is at capacity for 2016 and we are currently accepting to a wait list.
 If you have already applied, we will be in touch soon with further information.

 - The Transition to College Program prepares June high school graduates for the beginning of full-time college work in September.